tangentsoft/pidp8i/doc/os8-run.md

 * perform actions in a script unless a disablement keyword has been specified.
 * set enable or disable keywords anywhere in the execution of a script.

-Under the covers, `run-os8` is a python script that uses the python expect library that is capable of handling complex dialogs with commands.
+Under the covers, `run-os8` is a Python script that uses the Python expect library that is capable of handling complex dialogs with commands.

 Sometimes debugging these scripts is challenging because if you fall out of step with what is `expect`ed, the expect engine will get confused.
-The `os8-run` command hangs for a while and then times out with a big python backtrace.
+The `os8-run` command hangs for a while and then times out with a big Python backtrace.

 calling `os8-run` with `-v` gives verbose output that enables you to watch every step of the script running.
 Unfortunately, the output often echos characters